 You would think that showing a call-to-action button on your site would boost conversions versus not showing it right away, right?
 Kimberlysnyder.net recently did an A/B test in which they required you to watch a sales video before showing you a call to action button.

-Lesson learned: by forcing people to understand what you are selling and the benefits of it, you can increase your conversion rate.
+Lesson learned: By forcing people to understand what you are selling and the benefits of it, you can increase your conversion rate.
 A great way to do this is to not show users your call-to-action button until you get them to read what you are offering.
-This helps pre-qualify potential customers and get them excited on what you have to offer.
+This helps pre-qualify potential customers and get them excited about what you have to offer.

 Tactic #6: Be creative